#Metaverse – a critical insight for tech investors | Opinion | #News

 Facebook is not uninvolved in this, he says: The Menlo Park-based company is not only a digital giant willing to spend billions on its metaverse, he says.
 The company also tends to focus on the issues that attract and captivate attention.
 For example, it bought #WhatsApp and Instagram because it saw that young people were spending their time on platforms other than Facebook.
 For today’s youth, Facebook is something mom and dad use, he said.
 From this perspective, Instagram was a very good acquisition in retrospect, even if the market was less enthusiastic about the negotiated price at the time.

-“So people are right to be wary of Facebook’s ,” Lemey points out.
+“So people are right to be wary of Facebook’s positioning,” Lemey points out.
 Mark Zuckerberg and his staff likely would have noted that Fortnite and Roblox have built substantial user bases worldwide.
 However, this very young user base doesn’t just play games on these platforms.
 They also use them as meeting places, attending concerts like Ariana Grande recently did in Fortnite, or visiting virtual stores like Vans world’s.
 Given these advances, Facebook inevitably sees the concept of metaverse as a huge opportunity for advertising revenue.
 Add to that NFTs (non-fungible tokens) and cryptocurrencies that can thrive in a virtual world, and you have a carnival of trending words that capture the market’s imagination.

 Wild fantasies?